cascadia-cookbooks/ntp/README.md

 # NTP Cookbook
 This will configure the NTP service.
+It can also correct time offsets.

 ## Platforms
-- Ubuntu 14.04
+- Ubuntu
+- Debian
-- Ubuntu 16.04
+- Rhel
-- RHEL/Centos 7
+- Fedora

 ## Attributes
 * `node['ntp']['aggresive']` (boolean) defaults to `true`, when `true` it will stop the NTP